-1. 'Crack'-Driven Transfer Printing Methods
+1. 'Crack'-Driven Transfer Printing Processes

 In this research, we are exploring a new class of transfer printing methods by exploiting controlled 'crack', which allows the physical separation of thin film electronics from their native fabrication wafers over large area.
 The serrated thin film electronics can be then printed onto various kinds of receiver substrates, including papers, textiles, rubbers, and/or many bio-related substrates, enabling the applications in many types of wearable biomedical devices and systems at multiscale.